syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 #### Save image in application path

-You can save the uploaded image in your application path by using the [RichTextEditorImageSettings.Path](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Path) property.
-You can also change the path of the image, by creating a folder structure as per your requirement under the folder wwwroot.
-You can’t create a path outside the wwwroot folder since any files including HTML files, CSS files, image files, and JavaScript files that are sent to the user's browser should be stored inside wwwroot folder.
+Save the uploaded image in your application path by using the [RichTextEditorImageSettings.Path](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Path) property.
+Also, change the path of the image by creating a folder structure as per your requirement under the folder wwwroot.
+You can’t create a path outside the wwwroot folder since any files including HTML files, CSS files, image files, and JavaScript files sent to the user's browser should be stored inside the wwwroot folder.

 {% tabs %}
 {% highlight razor %}